Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 ### Resources

-I used three layers of OpenStreetMap data in Dar es Salaam for this lab: wetlands; roads; schools.
-I accessed all three of these layers from Resilience Academy through a WFS connection in QGIS.
-From the QGIS interphase, I uploaded the layers to my PostGIS database and performed the functions of this lab.
+I used three layers of [OpenStreetMap](https://qgis.org/en/site/) data of Dar es Salaam for this lab: wetlands; roads; schools.
+I accessed all three of these layers from [Resilience Academy](https://resilienceacademy.ac.tz/) through a WFS connection in [QGIS](https://qgis.org/en/site/).
+From the QGIS interphase, I uploaded the layers to my [PostGIS](https://postgis.net/) database where I performed the functions of this lab.
 Within the database, I used the pgrouting extension in addition to standard functions.
 One of the three layers, wetlands, I already had within my database from a previous [lab](../lab_6/aa_dar_lab.md).
 I originally created this layer by directly downloading OpenStreetMap polygon data and selecting terrain designated as wetlands.

-I chose to use the school polygon feature rather than the school point feature of Resilience Academy's data.
+As the representation of my school data, I chose to use the school polygon feature rather than the school point feature of Resilience Academy's data.
 Through a comparison of the two features in QGIS, I noticed that the layers do not always line up.
-When I viewed each layer in comparison to OpenStreetMap, I noticed that some school point locations overlay locations not designates as a school in the OSM baselayer.
+When I viewed each layer in comparison to an OpenStreetMap baselayer, I noticed that some school points overlay locations not designates as a school in the OSM baselayer.
 While, on the otherhand, the school polygon layer was more agreeable with the baselayer.

+I referenced sattelite imagery from [GoogleMaps](https://www.google.com/maps) to help determine what I considered the access point of the school from the road.

 ### Methodology